zoot101/snapraid-daily/docs/muttrc-examples/README.md

 # Sample Configuration 2 - Outlook.com via oauth2

-This method is more involved, but does have certain advantages.
+This method is more involved as it uses the more secure Oauth2 protocol, but does have certain advantages.

 Mutt supports Oauth2 but requires a hook script to accomplish it.
+Thankfully, the team who develop mutt have provided a python hook script that accomplishes this.

 A requirement of the mutt\_oauth2 hook that is needed to get it to work with Outlook is that it wants to encrypt